cuthbertLab/music21/buildDoc/rst/moduleChord.rst

         .. attribute:: pitchClassCardinality

-            Return the number of unique pitch classes
+            Return a the cardinality of pitch classes, or the number of unique pitch classes, in the Chord.

             >>> c1 = Chord(["D4", "A4", "F#5", "D6"])
             >>> c1.pitchClassCardinality